bigdata2/propose_edit/README.md

 # propose_edit
-A plugin for open source social network to propose/suggest edit to the content of a post.
+A plugin for open source social network (Elgg) to propose/suggest edit to the content of a post.